Mini Biscuit Pineapple Upside-Down Cake Recipe

 Is your sweet tooth tingling?
 Are you excited about the prospect of delicious holiday desserts and buffet treats?
 I know this time of year can be packed with chocolates and peppermint-flavored EVERYTHING, but there’s one special recipe that has become my favorite over the last few years… and it’s not what you might think.

 A few years back, I found an old recipe for a pineapple upside-down cake that was in one of my grandmother’s recipe books.
 I whipped it up for my family and they were so impressed, I actually ended up making another one the following week, which disappeared just as quickly as the first.

-The one must-have ingredient for pineapple upside down cake, is obviously pineapple, but it has to taste just right.
-It has to the the pineapple from my childhood and that can only be one — Dole.
+The one must-have ingredient for pineapple upside-down cake is obviously pineapple, but it has to taste just right.
+It has to the pineapple from my childhood and that can only be one — Dole.
 Their pineapple juice and canned pineapple products are your best bet for a deliciously moist and decadent cake that your whole family will be raving about for years to come.

 This year I wanted to do something even more special with my traditional recipe, so I decided to make smaller, individually-sized upside-down cakes instead!
 Keep reading to find out how I made them and how I use Dole to make it extra special.

 Mini Pineapple Upside-Down Cakes

 - 1 tbsp light corn syrup

 - 2 slices Dole pineapple drained (8-oz can)